What is Inorganic Chemistry?

 Classification of Inorganic Compounds

-The organic compounds coming under Inorganic chemistry are as follows-
+The organic compounds that are classified under Inorganic chemistry are:

-- Oxides- The compounds which consists of one oxygen atom called as Oxides.
+The compounds which consist of one oxygen atom called as Oxides.

 Types of Reactions and Examples

-There are about four types of Inorganic chemistry reactions namely combination, decomposition, single displacement and double displacement reactions.
+There are about four types chemical reactions of Inorganic chemistry namely combination, decomposition, single displacement and double displacement reactions.

-- Combination Reactions– As it is in the name ‘Combination’, here two or more substances combines to form a product which is called as Combination reaction.
+As it is in the name ‘Combination’, here two or more substances combine to form a product which is called as Combination reaction.
+For example:

-- Decomposition Reaction– It is a type of reaction where a single element splits up or say decomposes into two products.
-For example
+It is a type of reaction where a single element splits up or say decomposes into two products.
+For example:

-- Single Displacement Reactions– A reaction where a single atom of one element replaces another atom of one more element.
-For example-
+A reaction where a single atom of one element replaces another atom of one more element.
+For example:

-- Double Displacement Reactions– This type of reaction is also called as ‘metathesis reactions’.
+This type of reaction is also called as ‘metathesis reactions’.
 Here two elements of two different compounds displace each other to form two new compounds.
-For example
+For example:

 Applications of Inorganic Chemistry